vektorprogrammet/web/packages/tsconfig/README.md

 # TypeScript Configuration

-For the best config with the least amount of effort we extend the existing well-maintained tsconfig bases from <https://github.com/tsconfig/bases> recommended by the official TypeScript handbook <https://www.typescriptlang.org/docs/handbook/tsconfig-json.html#tsconfig-bases>
+For the best config with the least amount of effort we extend the existing well-maintained [tsconfig bases](https://github.com/tsconfig/bases) recommended by the official TypeScript [handbook](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html#tsconfig-bases)

 To learn more about the configuration options:

-- check the official reference <https://www.typescriptlang.org/tsconfig/>
+- check the official reference at <https://www.typescriptlang.org/tsconfig/>
 - or initialize the tsconfig file yourself
   - with `tsc --init` in your favorite package manager
   - or run `tsconfig:init` added in this package.json